cult-of-coders/meteor-tuts/source/guide/exposure.md

 Collection.find(filters, options, userId);
 ```

+{% pullquote 'warning' %}
-*Important Note:* If *userId* is undefined, the firewall and constraints will not be applied.
+If *userId* is undefined, the firewall and constraints will not be applied.
 If the *userId* is *null*, the firewall will be applied.
 This is to allow server-side fetching without any restrictions.
+{% endpullquote %}

 Exposing a collection to everyone
 ---------------------------------